pachyderm/docs/content/latest/reference/clients.md

 ## Other languages

 MLDM uses a simple [protocol buffer API](https://github.com/pachyderm/pachyderm/blob/master/src/pfs/pfs.proto).
-Protobufs support [other languages](https://developers.google.com/protocol-buffers/), any of which can be used to programmatically use Pachyderm.
+Protobufs support [other languages](https://developers.google.com/protocol-buffers/), any of which can be used to programmatically use MLDM.
 We have not built clients for them yet.
 It is an easy way to contribute to MLDM if you are looking to get involved.